 JSON Report Compatibility¶

-Status: Active v1.0 contract
+Status: Active v1.1 reference

-Scope: JSON report compatibility classification
+Scope: JSON report compatibility classification across stable v1.0.0 and candidate v1.1.0 surfaces

 Applies to: OrbitFabric JSON reports from v1.0.0 - Stable Mission Data Contract onward